mmistakes/minimal-mistakes/_pages/home.md

     btn_label: "Learn more"
 ---

-The Explainable AI Toolkit (XAITK) contains a variety of techniques to help users, developers, and researchers understand complex machine learning models.
+The Explainable AI Toolkit (XAITK) contains a variety of resources and techniques to help users, developers, and researchers understand complex machine learning models.
 The toolkit combines a searchable repository of independent contributions and a more integrated, common software framework.
 The toolkit was developed under the [Defense Advanced Research Projects Agency (DARPA) Explainable Artificial Intelligence (XAI) program](https://www.darpa.mil/program/explainable-artificial-intelligence).
 {% include feature_row %}